Understanding UX Audit Pricing in 2025

 Productized Audit Services

-Over the last few years, a middle tier has appeared: fixed scope, fixed price audits for specific problems, such as:
+Over the last few years, a middle tier has appeared: fixed scope, fixed price audits for specific problems.
+These often sit around $1,000 to $1,800.

 Hidden UX Audit Costs That No One Puts on the Quote